rockkytb/SoftEngII-P08-SPG/README.md

 #### GET /api/farmers/:farmerid/products_expected

-return the JSON list of all products from PRODUCT EXPECTED according to the id of a farmer.
+return the JSON list of all products from PRODUCT_WEEK with state = EXPECTED according to the id of a farmer.
 Example

     [
     {"id":1,